SylviaPotter/finnish-space/README.md

 ### 1. [Word Matching Game](https://sylviapotter.github.io/finnish-space/word_matching_game.html)

-The **Word Matching Game** helps you improve your Finnish vocabulary by matching Finnish words with their English translations.
-You can upload custom word lists or use existing lists and play a game to see how well you can recall the correct pairs.
+The **Word Matching Game** helps you improve your Finnish vocabulary by matching Finnish words with their English translations. **You can also listen to Finnish pronunciation when clicking.** You can upload custom word lists or use existing lists and play a game to see how well you can recall the correct pairs.

 #### **How to Use the Word Matching Game**
 1. Click on the "Choose File" button to upload an loacal .xlsx file containing the Finnish and English words.
-You can also ⭐**Load Files from GitHub Repository**⭐, then select a file from GitHub.
+You can also ⭐**Choose a WordList**⭐ from different books and chapters.
    - Ensure the local .xlsx file has Finnish words in the first column and English translations in the second column.

 2. After selecting a file, click ⭐**Start the Game**⭐.